robn/XML-Spice/README.md

     git clone https://github.com/robn/XML-Spice.git

-# AUTHOR
+# AUTHORS

-Copyright 2006-2015 Robert Norris <rob@eatenbyagrue.org>.
+- Robert Norris <rob@eatenbyagrue.org>

-# LICENSE
+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2006-2016 by Robert Norris.

-This module is free software, you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.